ShikharSundriyal/SQL/README.md

 Example : Find 2nd highest salary</br>
 select id , salary from emp emp1 where 1 =  (select count(distinct salary) from emp emp2 where emp2.salary > emp1.salary);

-Join : the two tables are joined and put into a buffer space .
+Join : the two tables are joined and put into a buffer space .</br>

+split in postgres : split_part(columnname, 'character on which to split', index) -> index of the element which we need to get, starting from 1